ProjectWaves24/ISIC_TypesMaterial/README.md

 10,982 DICOM images with embedded metadata.

+Some of dicom-files (15 files) are  located  in  ISIC15dcm.zip, see their description below.

-Files  ISIC*.dcm  can be can be analyzed in MATLAB, for example:
+All files  named  ISIC*.dcm  can be can be analyzed in MATLAB, for example:

 info = dicominfo('ISIC_0740997.dcm');